Second Charge Mortgages

 Firstly, like all loans, a borrower would be given immediate access to funds.
 Whereas if you were to begin gradually saving up, it would take you longer to raise the money.

-As a lender uses your property as security, you may be able to obtain a larger loan with lower interest rates in comparison to other types of borrowing.
+As second charge mortgage lenders use your property as security, you may be able to obtain a larger loan with lower interest rates in comparison to other types of borrowing.
 For example, with an unsecured loan where assets are not used as collateral, rates and monthly repayments tend to be higher

 The criteria for second charge mortgages tends to be more flexible in comparison to other borrowing options, such as your credit history or your length of employment.